rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **To update this file for a new acquisition:**

-* Create a folder in F:/MARBL/CL-2 Vital Docs using the naming convention “Main Entry MSS XXXX.”
+* Create a folder in [CL-2 Permanent Manuscript Collection Files](https://emory.box.com/s/x0pxqe6ugysh30794qns4e3n1v5i20qp) using the naming convention “Main Entry MSS XXXX.”
 * Copy the paperwork from the acquisitions folder to the folder you just created;
 * Using Adobe X/Pro, insert a PDF of the accession record into the file;
 * Re-title the document with the accession record number (e.g. Year-Month-Accession Number) and save the PDF by in the new folder.

 **To update this file for an addition:**

-* Copy the paperwork from the acquisitions folder to the CL-2 folder to which it belongs;
+* Copy the paperwork from the acquisitions folder to the CL-2 folder to which it belongs in [CL-2 Permanent Manuscript Collection Files](https://emory.box.com/s/x0pxqe6ugysh30794qns4e3n1v5i20qp);
+* If a folder does not exist, create a folder using the naming convention "Main Entry MSS XXXX" and move the existing file to that folder.
+Then copy the paperwork from the acquisitions folder to the folder just created.
 * Using Adobe X/Pro, insert a PDF of the accession record into the file;
-* Re-title the document with the accession record number (e.g. Year-Month-Accession Number) and add to existing collection folder;
+* Re-title the document with the accession record number (e.g. Year-Month-Accession Number).
-* If a folder does not exist, create a folder using the naming convention "Main Entry MSS XXXX," and add the existing file to that folder, as well as the new file just created, named with the accession number.

 ### 2.3.6 Accessioning Checklist